phax/ph-fonts/README.md

 A set of TTF/OTF OSS fonts to be used in PDF creation or any other use case.
 It wraps the TTF/OTF files in a Java resource and provides reasonable APIs.

+The original use case was the easy support of fonts for https://github.com/phax/ph-pdf-layout/

 # Usage with Maven

 Add the following to your pom.xml to use this project, replacing `x.y.z` with the real version number: